joelwebb/delfi/README.md

 $ sudo docker run -d -p 8000:8000 defli
 ```

+**Note**
+On my windows machine building the image put the image in a different location: docker.io/library/delfi:latest

+So make sure you call the run command on the right image location or it wont work.

 ## Limitations

 - For production DB purposes, swap to Mongo or AWS RDS over the local db.
 Since there was no indication of purpose of deployment/application integration, a simple local DB was integrated that can also be run in memory.